caio-henrique2006/DOC/Doc/Studies/Banco de dados.md

 select quantity as coins from pigbank;
 -- in, not in, not exist
 select title, count(*) from track join album using (album_id) where title in ('Balls to the Wall', 'Restless and Wild') group by title;
+-- order by
+order by name asc, number desc, ... -- order by can take multiple orders.
+-- case when then else end
+order by
+        case when left(name, 1) in ('A', 'E', 'I', 'O', 'U') -- Um if else then 1
+                else 2
+        end
 ```

 ## Util